olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 ### Implications of quantum algorithms

 One final thing to note before diving into the code, is the significance of probabilistic computing.
-Imagine you used your phone to take a photo of the beautiful smoky mountains, but when you went to show your friends, you couldn't find the photo!
-The next day you contemplate how odd that was, so you look once more in your photos folder and the smoky mountains are magically there!
+Imagine you used your phone to take a photo of the beautiful Smoky Mountains, but when you went to show your friends, you couldn't find the photo!
+The next day, you contemplate how odd that was, so you look once more in your photos folder and the Smoky Mountains are magically there!
 You repeat this over and over, but the photo only shows up some of the time.
 If you measured how often you saw the photo, you would notice that there is a probability associated with its appearance (maybe around 50%).
 Afterwards, you'd throw your phone away with 100% probability because that's no way to maintain a filesystem!

-Hopefully this idea cements why quantum computers will never out-right replace classical; however, this "weird" behavior does mean that we have to carefully consider how we interpret our calculations.
+Hopefully, this idea cements why quantum computers will never outright replace classical; however, this "weird" behavior does mean that we have to carefully consider how we interpret our calculations.
 To obtain reliable estimates, we need to run the quantum circuits multiple times.
 We call each iteration of our run a "**shot**".
 To obtain statistically relevant results, the more shots of our circuit we run, the better!

 For example, if you'd flip a coin 3 times (i.e., 3 shots), and got heads each time, you might say you'd have a 100% probability of getting heads if you stopped there.
 We know this isn't true!
 In fact, if you flipped the coin 1000 times (1000 shots), you'd see the probability of getting heads or tails is roughly 50%, as expected.

-In this crash course we will observe the effects of the number of shots has on our final results.
+In this crash course, we will observe the effects of the number of shots has on our final results.
 So without further ado, let's begin coding!

 ## Setting Up Our Environment
 First, we will move to the challenge directory, unload all current modules you may have previously loaded on Odo, and deactivate any previously loaded environments.